sebmartin/solarstats/README.md

   RenogyRoverSimulator:
     connection: sqlite:///solarstats.simulated.sqlite  # source of fake metrics
 writers:
-  HttpMetricsWriter:
+  Http:
     port: 5555
-  SqlMetricsWriter:
+  Sql:
     connection: sqlite:///solarstats.sqlite
 ```

-You can use the `SqlMetricsWriter` writer when connected with the real `RenogyRover` probe to generate your own database of metrics that can be used directly with the simulator.
+You can use the `Sql` writer when connected with the real `RenogyRover` probe to generate your own database of metrics that can be used directly with the simulator.